 Prerequisite courses are designed to meet the requirements of the Virginia Department of Education.
 Completion (or written plan for completion) of all prerequisite content and support courses is required prior to beginning either Teacher Preparation Programs.
-No more than two prerequisite courses may be outstanding prior to beginning the graduate program.
 The prerequisite content and support courses are listed on the Course Plan pages.